Idukki

 GDPR, consent and UGC

-UGC rights conversations usually stop at copyright, who owns the photo.
-But a customer photo or video also contains something else: an identifiable person.
-Under GDPR and comparable regimes, that brings data-protection obligations alongside the copyright ones.
+UGC rights conversations usually stop at copyright: who owns the photo.
+But a customer photo or video also contains something else, an identifiable person, and under GDPR and comparable regimes that brings data-protection obligations alongside the copyright ones.

 An image of an identifiable individual is personal data.
 Publishing and storing it is processing that data.
-That does not make UGC unusable, businesses process personal data lawfully all the time, but it means a UGC programme has to be built with data protection in mind, not only copyright.
+None of this makes UGC unusable, businesses process personal data lawfully every day, but it does mean a UGC programme has to be built with data protection in mind, not only copyright.

 Copyright permission says you may use the content.
-Data-protection law adds that the person should understand and agree to how their personal data is used, and retains rights over it afterwards.
-A good rights request handles both at once, it makes clear what the content will be used for, which is exactly what informed agreement needs.
+Data-protection law adds that the person should understand and agree to how their personal data is used, and keeps rights over it afterwards.
+A good rights request does both at once: it spells out what the content will be used for, which is exactly what informed agreement needs.
+Our UGC rights and permissions guide covers how to word a request that satisfies both at the point of collection.

 • Be clear at the point of permission about how and where the content will be used.